kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-cline.md

 - https://code.visualstudio.com/docs/copilot/copilot-customization
 - https://github.com/github/awesome-copilot

-### Claude System Prompts
-Claude includes a System Prompts release notes section in its docs.
-This section logs updates made to the default system prompts used on Claude.ai and in the mobile apps.
-The system prompt does not affect the API.
-Check it out here: https://docs.anthropic.com/en/release-notes/system-prompts

 ## Gemini CLI
 Gemini CLI brings the capabilities of Gemini models to your terminal in an interactive Read-Eval-Print Loop (REPL) environment.
 Gemini CLI consists of a client-side application (`packages/cli`) that communicates with a local server (`packages/core`), which in turn manages requests to the Gemini API and its AI models.
 Gemini CLI also contains a variety of tools for tasks such as performing file system operations, running shells, and web fetching, which are managed by `packages/core`.